mmistakes/minimal-mistakes/_posts/2022-11-01-Helmi_pilot.md

 are possible, even probable, as the service is continuously developed.
 Service breaks can take place with short or no notice.
 User support is limited to technical issues.

+The pilot phase is expected to run for three months, starting 1 November 2022.

 ### Feedback

 We value your feedback during the pilot phase, as this will help us improve the service,